-When you find yourself with an over abundance of the juicy berries, rinse them and pat them dry.
+When you find yourself with an overabundance of juicy berries, rinse them and pat them dry.
 Cut them in half and place on a baking sheet that has been lined with parchment paper.

-Once they are frozen, you remove them from the sheet and place in a zip top freezer bag.
+Once they are frozen, you remove them from the sheet and place in a zip-top freezer bag.
 Try to squeeze out the excess air.
 Air is not our friend when it comes to freezing.

 Take out about a cup of frozen fruit and place it in your blender.

 Puree/Pulse/Liquify everything until the desired consistency.
 If the smoothie is too thin, add a little more fruit, one piece at a time.
 Too thick?
 Add more milk.

 Simple Strawberry Banana Smoothie

 - 1 cup frozen fruit

 - 1 ½ cup dairy or non-dairy milk substitute